eduardszoecs/sefs9_Rworkshop/README.md

 * A general Introduction to R
 * Linear and Generalized Linear Models (Ralf B. Schäfer)
-* Ordinations and the vegan package (Eduard Szöcs)
+* Ordinations (Eduard Szöcs)
 * Spatial data analysis (Avit Kumar Bhowmik)

-Each part has its own folder, with the used slides, data and code.
+Each part has its own folder, with slides, data, code and other materials.

+## Feedback

+Please rate our course by filling [this questionnaire](https://docs.google.com/forms/d/1wYkbajB_q5NPxzqJfS4gAwrRro7BcOd4OE_W5tmiOYo/viewform?usp=send_form).
+It is anonymous and will be only used to improve the course.

 ## License